-The build quality of the Lake People Reference Series is top notch.
+The build quality of the Lake People Reference Series is top-notch.
 In fact, this is not limited to the Reference Series.
 All their devices use a metal body.
 Even the entry desktop amp G100 is made from stainless steel, no wonder the Reference Series is built extremely durable.
 The black anodized aluminum on the Reference Series does look a lot more attractive, though.
 It is easily the best-looking in all of the Lake People line-up, though not quite the looker as the front plates from Violectric.

-However, anodized aluminum has the tendency to scratch easily.
+However, anodized aluminum has a tendency to scratch easily.
 Unfortunately, I have to confirm my fears after I placed the DT 1990 Pro on top of it for a photograph.
 Even careful placement allowed thin-lined scratches on top of the amp.

 Knobs & Buttons